utilitywarehouse/wiresteward/README.md

 server and an agent functionality.

-The agents post their public keys to the server and receive back configuration to configure the wireguard interfaces on their host machine.
+The agents post their public keys to the server and receive back configuration to configure the wireguard devices on their host machine.
 The server updates its peers list per agent request to add the advertised public key.

 The server needs to run behind an oauth2 proxy, so that it is not "open" to the public